Karl Marlo: Thought

-Marlo was in line with the criticism of socialists on industrial capitalism.
-Therefore, he rejected liberalism.
-But on the other hand he also rejected communism because it fails to motivate the individual worker.
-He tried to find a common ground between the two systems, that he called panpolism (the opposition of monopolism).
+Marlo was in line with the criticism of socialists on industrial capitalism, and therefore he rejected liberalism.
+He also rejected communism because it fails to motivate the individual worker.
+He tried to find a common ground between the two systems that he called panpolism (the opposition of monopolism).
 In industrial states, the means of production should be common property, managed and organized by the state, while the produce of the labour of the individual worker should remain private property.
 He gave every man the right to dispose of his earnings according to his own wishes.